Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-server.md

 ## Common Issues

-### Why I cannot find Amplitude Analytics in the GTM Gallary
+### Why I cannot find Amplitude Analytics in the GTM Gallery

 Please make sure you have selected a server container.
-Server-side tempalte will only exist in server container gallary.
+Server-side template will only exist in server container gallery.

 ## Video Tutorial